Sam-Osian/PFD-toolkit/docs/getting_started/basic_tutorial.md

 ```

 !!! note
-    For a more detailed guide on using LLMs in this toolkit, see [Setting up an LLM client](../llm_setup.md).
+    For a more detailed guide on using LLMs in this toolkit, see [Setting up an LLM](../llm_setup.md).

 ---